judyfong/turbo-Skatturinn/README.md

 ## Goals

 ### Zeroth year
+- [ ] Make landing page for Portfolio-Modeling, Tax software, and TrackYourMoney
 - [ ] prove there is paying customers in this field that want this software
 - [ ] create an elevator pitch with pitch deck
 - [ ] identify potential employees